 The access predicates on

 SALE_DATE enables the database to skip over the days that were fully shown on previous pages.
 The second part of the where clause is a filter predicate only.
-That means that the database reads a few rows from the previous page, but drops them immediately.
+That means that the database inspects a few rows from the previous page again, but drops them immediately.
 Figure 7.3 shows the respective access path.

 Figure 7.3.
 Access Using the Seek Method